RackHD/neighborhood-manager/registry/README.md

 # Neighborhood Manager Service Registry
-The Service Registry is a utility that will sit on the network and listen for services that advertise themselves.
+The Service Registry is a utility that will sit on the network and listen for services that advertise themselves via [SSDP].
 The list of services a user wants to know about can be configured.
-When an advertisement is seen from a matching service, the Service Registry collects information about the service, and registers it with a storage backend of the users choosing.
+When an advertisement is seen from a matching service, the Service Registry collects information about the service, and registers it with a storage backend of the user's choosing.
 Other applications can access this storage for aggregated information about all services on a network.

+The Service Registry must have the ability to see multicast broadcasts from the services that advertise themselves.
+If there is a need to register services separated in multiple subnets, many instances of the Service Registry can be deployed to each broadcast domain and aggregation will still successfully occur.

 ## Background Information
 This section details how to set up a production environment for the Service Registry.
 If you are interested in a quick demo of the functionality, skip to the Try It Out section to start everything up quickly in containers.

 ### Backend
 Some type of storage backend is needed for the Service Registry to store information.
 At this time, the only backend supported is [Consul].

 The best practice for using Consul is to set up a cluster of at least three servers on different hosts, and run a client on the same host that the Service Registry will run on.
 This allows uninterrupted service if one of the servers in the cluster dies, and is more robust than running a server locally on the same host as the Service Registry.

 #### Server
 To create a cluster of Consul servers, reference this article on [configuring consul], and see the section **Creating the Bootstrap Configuration**, then follow into the next section **Creating the Regular Server Configuration**

 #### Client
 When a cluster is in place, a consul client must be started on the same host that Service Registry will run on.
 The most extensible way to do this is to put all parameters in a config file, such as `/etc/consul.d/client/config.json`.
 ```
 {
     "server":false,